-Adopted by Resolution of the Board of Directors dated November 30, 2011
+Adopted by Resolution of the Board of Directors dated November 30, 2011 Amended by Resolution of the Board of Directors dated February 1, 2017

-This charter (the "Charter") sets forth the purpose, composition, responsibilities and authority of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of Eco (Atlantic) Oil & Ltd. (the "Corporation").
+This charter (the "Charter") sets forth the purpose, composition, responsibilities and authority of the Audit Committee (the "Committee") of the Board of Directors (the "Board") of Eco (Atlantic) Oil & Gas Ltd. (the "Corporation").